Day 1 - Morning: Aberaeron

 Jump aboard the historic narrow gauge train route of the Vale of Rheidol Railway in Aberystwyth and travel to Devil's Bridge.
 There, dramatic waterfalls are in abundance, as well as the unusual feature of three separate bridges all built one on top of the other.
 Listen to the tale of why the bridges are called 'Devil's Bridge', then follow the trail to take in the fabulous views.
 Stop off at the cafe for a cuppa before boarding the train back to Aberystwyth.

 Feeling hungry?
-Round your day off with dinner at The Druid Inn in Goginan, seven miles east of Aberystwyth.
-The countryside eatery has all the traditional fare that you'd want from a British pub.
-There's also an extensive range of craft beer and real ales to work through, including local brews.
+Round your day off with dinner at Y Ffarmers in Llanfihangel y Creuddyn, seven miles south of Aberystwyth.
+The dog-friendly countryside eatery has a small but varied menu including local produce, vegetarian and vegan options.
+There's also an extensive range of local craft beers, real ales, wine and gins to work through.